You may think that avoiding spam filters is the holy grail of email marketing, but it’s not that complicated.

 Separate your business emails from your marketing emails

-At sendXmail(s), we’ve done our share of tests, and one thing seems to be consistent to avoid the spam filters.
+At sendXmail, we’ve done our share of tests, and one thing seems to be consistent to avoid the spam filters.
 When you separate your business emails from your email marketing ones, you avoid any possible hassles.

-Think about it as different cocoons to protect each end goal from each other.
+Think about it as different cocoons to protect each end goal from the other.
 This way, if you do something wrong with your business emails, it won’t affect the marketing ones and the other way around.

 The way you can do it is by selecting a professional email service provider for business emails like Gmail for Business, Amazon WorkMail, Microsoft Outlook Service, to name a few.
 That will provide a distinct cluster of emails with IP and DNS of their own, separate from the ones you’ll use for marketing or transactional emails.

-The same could happen when the marketing team is testing something with their email marketing platform that goes sideways, and they can’t avoid spam filters.
+The same could happen when the marketing team is testing something with their email marketing platform that goes sideways and can’t avoid spam filters.
 If it’s all connected, imagine all of your business and work emails are now being filtered and can’t reach their destination.
 It’s a complete nightmare. 😱

-Use a professional Email Marketing Platform
+Use a professional Email Marketing Platform.

 If you’re serious about your email marketing, you should invest in a professional email marketing platform.
 You have two choices with this decision.
 You can choose to go for a self-hosted platform or use a SaaS one.

-At sendXmail(s), we’re entirely email marketing platform agnostic.
+At sendXmail, we’re entirely email marketing platform agnostic.
 Having said that, in most cases, the SaaS solution can be the best option due to the resources needed to have your email marketing continuously operating in top-notch.

 Will this avoid spam filters on its own?
 Nope.
 But it’s one of the critical steps to do the best practice of this marketing strategy.